Creativity and the Inner Other

 A creative approach to active imagination, an online course

 Book your own dates, 3 separate days; 3 x 2 hour slots

 Symbolical creative work can be an indispensable tool to anyone who takes the inner journey seriously.

 In this short course I combine practical and theoretical work in 3 online modules.
-It is presented on 3 Saturday mornings from 9 am – 1 pm.
 This course is open to everyone.
 Preparing the workspace beforehand is important and to this end participants will receive instructions.
 Pre-reading in preparation of our theoretical work will be required.
 All discussion material will be provided.